-This winter may have started slow, but once the snow started, the fluff of the powder was all we’d dreamed of… Worth the wait and then some!
-There’s just nothing quite like a glorious Spring day with the sounds of soft snow sliding by under your skis, snowboard, or snowshoes.
+This winter may have started slow, but once the snow started, the fluff of the powder was all we’d dreamed of.
+There’s just nothing quite like a glorious spring day with the sounds of soft snow sliding by under your skis, snowboard, or snowshoes.

-At just 15 minutes from downtown, Grouse Mountain is the closest of the local mountains and the perfect place to spend an afternoon snowshoeing.
-We keep a close eye on the freezing level from our place in Gastown and when the snowline can be seen on the local mountains from our window, we’re out the door and off to the hills!
+Just 15 minutes from downtown, Grouse Mountain is the closest of the local Vancouver mountains and the perfect place to spend an afternoon snowshoeing.
+We keep a close eye on the freezing level from our place in Gastown and when the snow line can be seen on the local mountains from our window, we’re out the door and off to the hills.

-So just like that, we woke up one weekend to glorious fresh snow on the North Shore Mountains.
+We woke up one weekend to fresh snow on the North Shore mountains.
 It was time to call up some friends, make a thermos of hot cocoa, grab some snacks, and head for the hills.

 Grouse Mountain is a short drive away, but also easily accessed by transit.
-From downtown, hop the Seabus to the Lonsday Quay Markets on the North Shore and then BC Transit’s bus #232 – Phibbs Exchange, or bus #236 – Lonsdale Quay – they leave every 30 minutes.
+From downtown, hop the Seabus to the Lonsdale Quay Market on the North Shore and then BC Transit’s bus #236, leaving every 30 minutes.

 Every trip to Grouse Mountain starts with the gondola ride to the main hill.
 Leave your daily worries (and your car) behind at the parking lot and enjoy the view as you climb above the clouds.
-With a variety of trails to choose from, including an uphill ‘Snowshoe Grind‘, there is something for everyone.
-And, as is always the way when SYinc goes hiking, if Y chooses the route it’s uphill all the way… Snowshoe Grind it was.
+With a variety of trails to choose from, there is something for everyone.

-Flat stretches, hills, narrowed tree’d warrens; all manner of terrain is available on the hill to keep you occupied.
-The trails are well marked and easy to follow.
+Flat stretches, hills, narrowed treed warrens; all manner of terrain is available on the hill to keep you occupied.

-Powdery flakes drifted down as we hiked along, creating beautiful forms over the trees, melting in the Spring warmth down cliffs to form giant icicles, and providing the perfect backdrop for the glossy black feathers of the local crows.
-Fat and happy on the leavings of snowshoers and yes, we couldn’t help but treat them to a crumb or two of a powerbar ourselves.
+Powdery flakes drifted down as we hiked along, creating beautiful forms over the trees, melting in the spring warmth down cliffs to form giant icicles, and providing the perfect backdrop for the glossy black feathers of the local crows.

-The open meadow area was the perfect spot to catch our breath and enjoy our thermos of hot cocoa… with a little coffee added this time to keep us rev’d for the uphill hike.
+The open meadow area was the perfect spot to catch our breath and enjoy our thermos of hot coco.

-There is also a trail – a very steep trail – that you can scramble up on snowshoes if you’d like a closer view of the turbine from the ground.
-Or a selfie with the Eye of the Wind.
+There is also a very steep trail that you can scramble up on snowshoes if you’d like a closer view of the turbine from the ground.
+Or to grab a selfie with the Eye of the Wind.

-Back at the bottom of the mountain (the top of Capilano Road), de-gearing into the Westfalia, we reassured Dutch-dog that yes, we did have a ‘very good day’!
+Back at the bottom of the mountain while de-gearing into the Westfalia, we reassured Dutch-dog that yes, we did have a ‘very good day’!

-This is the third in a series about snowshoeing Vancouver’s North Shore Mountains – see also Snowshoeing in Vancouver: Mount Seymour and Snowshoeing in Vancouver: Cypress Mountain
+This is the third in a series about snowshoeing Vancouver’s North Shore Mountains.
+See also Snowshoeing in Vancouver: Cypress Mountain